osrf/ros2multirobotbook/src/ui.md

 npm install @osrf/romi-js-core-interfaces @osrf/romi-js-soss-transport jsonwebtoken @types/jsonwebtoken
 ```

 These libraries are not strictly required but they contain helpful functions to use soss and to communicate with RoMi.
-If you are building a javascript based RoMi app, it is recommended to make use of them, we will see later how they greatly simplifies the communicaton to RoMi.
+If you are building a javascript based RoMi app, it is recommended to make use of them, we will see later how they simplify the communicaton to RoMi.

 <div style="border: 1px; border-style: solid; padding: 1em">
 <b>Note</b>: Other than <code>@osrf/romi-js-soss-transport</code>, there is also <code>@osrf/romi-js-rclnodejs-transport</code> which is able to send ROS2 messages directly, however it does not work on the browser.
 It is preferred if you are writing a nodejs based desktop application using something like electron, or you are writing a server based application like a REST API provider.